cardano-foundation/CIPs/cip-drep-metadata/drep-metadata-cip.md

 - A base 64 encoded profile picture
 - Moderation of this image must be handled on the client side to comply with their TOS
 - This SHOULD be treated as the team's profile picture by tools interpreting and displaying the metadata

+`consensus`
+- Optional
+- To tell people how votes will be decided by the team, e.g. "x of y votes" or "Chad votes on Treasury Withdrawals and Stephan votes on..."
+- If the team is following best proctice and using a native Plutus script then multisig rules will be on-chain anyway, and this field SHOULD be used to add context.

 `bio`
 - Compulsory